markaguiar/markaguiar.github.io/index.md

 * [Putting the 'Finance' into 'Public Finance': A Theory of Capital Gains Taxation](/citation/PFPF)

-    Aguiar, Mark, Benjamin Moll, and Florian Scheuer (2024): "Putting the 'Finance' into 'Public Finance': A Theory of Capital Gains Taxation"
+    Aguiar, Mark, Benjamin Moll, and Florian Scheuer (2024): "Putting the 'Finance' into 'Public Finance': A Theory of Capital Gains Taxation" (Revise and Resubmit Econometrica)

 * [Pareto Improving Fiscal and Monetary Policies: Samuelson in the New Keynesian Model](/citation/NKSamuelson)